dany-stefan/my_trading_strat/PROD.md

 **Why This Matters:**

-1. **Market is Selective** - Only 17.3% of paydays offer good buying opportunities (83 out of 532 paydays)
+1. **Market is Selective** - Only 17.3% of execution days (paydays) offer good buying opportunities (85 rainy opportunities out of ~491 actual execution days (paydays) on trading days)
-2. **Near-Perfect Execution** - Your $30/payday accumulation captures 97.6% of those 83 opportunities (only 2 misses)
+2. **Near-Perfect Execution** - Your $30/execution day (payday) accumulation captures 97.6% of those 85 opportunities (83 successful deployments, only 2 misses)
 3. **Minimal Misses** - Even during consecutive rainy days (up to 5 in a row), you only missed 2 deployments in 22 years
 4. **Optimal Sizing** - The $30 accumulation is well-calibrated to match rainy day frequency

-**Translation:** Over 22 years (491 execution days), the market gave you 85 golden opportunities to buy dips.
+**Translation:** Over 22 years (~491 actual execution days (paydays) on trading days), the market gave you 85 golden opportunities to buy dips.
 Your cash pool strategy captured 83 of them.
 Only 2 misses.
 97.6% execution rate.

+**Terminology:**
+- **Execution days (paydays)**: When base $150 DCA happens (3rd & 17th, or next trading day) = ~491 actual days.
+Official payday is 1st & 15th, but money takes 2 days to transfer through bank, so effective payday is 3rd & 17th.
+- **Deployment days**: Subset of execution days when rainy buy happens (RSI SMA < 45 AND sufficient cash) = 83 days
+- **Rainy opportunities**: Days when RSI SMA < 45 (whether or not you had cash to deploy) = 85 days

 **Key Insight:** If you increased rainy deployment to $250 without scaling accumulation from $30 to $50, you'd miss significantly more opportunities, losing thousands in potential gains.
 See [💰 INCREASE_RAINY_CONTRIBUTION_ANALYSIS.md](💰%20INCREASE_RAINY_CONTRIBUTION_ANALYSIS.md) for details.